light bulb moment - about how to get things done

 Vitamin E:

-This antioxidant helps your body build strong bones; it keeps your skin looking young, and fights off free radicals (cell-damaging molecules).
-In fact, vitamins A and E work together as a team to protect against aging skin by preventing damage from ultraviolet rays.
-Just make sure to buy raw or dry roasted nuts for maximum nutrient value; processed versions lose most of their nutritional benefits!
+This antioxidant helps your body build strong bones, keeps your skin looking young, and fights off free radicals (cell-damaging molecules).
+Vitamins A and E work together to protect against aging skin by preventing damage from ultraviolet rays.
+Just buy raw or dry roasted nuts for maximum nutrient value; processed versions lose most nutritional benefits!

 As a productivity machine, you should drink water to stay hydrated.
-This is an important part of your health, both mental and physical.
+This is an essential part of your health, both mental and physical.
 In addition to staying hydrated and healthy, drinking water can help you stay focused, alert, and awake throughout the day.
-Drinking water can also keep you in shape and in good health so that when it comes time for working out or playing sports, your body will be ready for action!
+Drinking water can also keep you in shape and in good health so that when it comes time to work out or play sports, your body will be ready for action!

 You don’t have to spend all day glugging down gallons of water (unless that’s your thing!).
-Just make sure that at least half of the drinks you consume are cold or are room temperature bottled water.
+Ensure that at least half of your drinks are cold or room-temperature bottled water.
 If this sounds like too much work for one person − don’t worry!
-You can always buy yourself a designated bottle so all those essential nutrients go where they need to without having to think about it too much!
+You can always buy yourself a designated bottle so all those essential nutrients go where they need to without thinking about it too much!

-Also, remember, that a virtual assistant can be there to take over some of your low-level tasks.
-If you delegate such tasks, you will have more time to focus on what is important.
+Also, remember that a virtual assistant can take over some of your low-level tasks.
+If you delegate such charges, you will have more time to focus on what is essential.
 What this means is better time management, as well as energy management.

 Book a complimentary discovery call with our outsourcing expert.
 Let Aristo Sourcing help you on your journey to better productivity.